MateuszKubuszok/pipez/README.md

 }
 ```

-Meanwhile for enums it can look like this:
+Meanwhile, for enums it can look like this:

 ```scala
 WithContextAndResult.pd.lift { (in: Input, pathToFrom: String) =>